Quercus kelloggii: Distribution and habitat

 California black oak is a deciduous tree growing in mixed evergreen forests, oak woodlands, and coniferous forests.
 California black oak is distributed along foothills and lower mountains of California and western Oregon.
-It can be found at altitudes of up to 1800 m, for example near Mount Shasta.
+It can be found at elevations of up to 1800 m, for example near Mount Shasta.

 It is found from Lane County, Oregon, south through the Cascade Range, the Sierra Nevada, and the Coast, Transverse, and Peninsular Ranges to San Diego County, California.
 The tree occurs in pure or mixed stands.
 Pure stands usually indicate sites unfavorable to conifer growth or recurring disturbance such as fire or logging activities.
 The tree can grow in many types of soils, but they must be well-drained.

 Ecology

 The California black oak is a critical species for wildlife.
 Oaks (Quercus spp.) may be the single most important genus used by wildlife for food and cover in California forests and rangelands, and California black oak occupies more total area in California than any other hardwood species.
 Livestock also make heavy use of this species for food and cover.